A-B-Tree / A-B-Craobh

 This website developed at the same time - with each tree getting its own dedicated page, with photos by Bill Ritchie, an archive of all the tweeted material, some poems and more.

-I also produced a limited edition pamphlet of tree poems, for more about which see my blog - here.
+I also produced a limited edition pamphlet of tree poems, which won second prize in the Overton poetry sequence competition.
+You can get it here.

 As poet in residence at the Edinburgh Botanics during the summer of 2013, I introduced hundreds of people to the Gaelic tree alphabet, celebrating one species per day during July.
 I blogged about it on the Walking with Poets site.